Car Insurance FAQs

 • How many kilometres you travel annually

-• Any drivers listed on your policy.
+• Any extra drivers listed on your policy.

 On top of this, your premiums may increase to keep pace with inflation and to manage changes in government taxes.